 * Investors await Jackson Hole speeches by Yellen, Draghi

-(Updates prices) JOHANNESBURG, Aug 23 (Reuters) - Gold prices edged up on Wednesday, with investors turning to the precious metal amid political uncertainty in the United States before a major central banking conference this week.
+(Updates prices; adds comment, byline, NEW YORK dateline) NEW YORK/JOHANNESBURG, Aug 23 (Reuters) - Gold prices edged up on Wednesday, drawing support from political uncertainty in the United States and the weak dollar before a major central banking conference there this week.

-(Additional reporting by Apeksha Nair in Bengaluru; Editing by Mark Potter and Edmund Blair)
+(Additional reporting by Apeksha Nair in Bengaluru; Editing by Jane Merriman and James Dalgleish)